IIT-EnergySystemModels/oHySEM/doc/rst/Download.rst

 HiGHS

 The `HiGHS solver <https://ergo-code.github.io/HiGHS/dev/interfaces/python/#python-getting-started>`_ can also be used.
 It can be installed using: ``pip install highspy``.
-This solver is activated by calling the openTEPES model with the solver name 'appsi_highs'.
+This solver is activated by calling the oHySEM model with the solver name 'appsi_highs'.

 Gurobi